applewoodsmokedham/metagraph/docs/PRD.md

   - Status indicators
   - Method documentation structures

-This PRD serves as a comprehensive foundation for the implementation and deployment of the METHANE playground, ensuring consistency, quality, and maintainability throughout the development lifecycle.
+This PRD serves as a comprehensive foundation for the implementation and deployment of the METAGRAPH playground, ensuring consistency, quality, and maintainability throughout the development lifecycle.